diegoclair/go_utils/README.md

 This package provides a custom validator for Go structs, with additional validations for Brazilian CPF and CNPJ numbers.
 For more details, refer to the [validator README](./validator/README.md).

 ### logger
-This package provides a logging wrapper for the slog package with some extra functionality
+This package provides a logging wrapper for the zap package with some extra functionality

 ## Contribution